 Write an AWK script, very simple

 For each line in each .da1 file, add to a file with subject, item, condition numbers, start time of firstfixation, start time of last fixation, and the difference between the two. – [Related to point 1 in c, I assume “the last fixation” is the last one with 0 0 X Y values (in the sentence), is it correct?]
+The easiest way would be to take just the very last fixation on a .da1 line, whatever it is, but see below

 In R or Excel or whatever, get the subject and item means of these differences in each condition, analyze as desired [It sounds good!]